MicrosoftDocs/power-automate-docs/articles/developer/desktop-flow-public-apis.md

 ```
 >[!LIMITATION]
 >When triggering a desktop flow run using the API, the inputs of the script are not viewable in the run details page on the power automate portal.
->The ownership of the flowsession is mapped to the ownership of the workflow entity representing the desktop flow.
-There will be some limitations when caling the API on a workflow with a "User" privilege when querying the flows session.
-In this case, canceling the run might be blocked for missing privileges on the flow session.
+>The ownership of the flow session representing the run is mapped to the ownership of the workflow entity representing the desktop flow.
+There will be some limitations when caling the API on a workflow with a "User" privilege when querying the flow session.
+In this case, canceling the run and querying the status might be blocked for missing privileges on the flow session.

 ## Cancel a desktop flow run (preview)